The Biggest Loser Australia: Couples 2: Week 7 Tuesday - Wheel of Temptation

 As the winner of immunity, David paired off the other contestants to go head-to-head at the next weigh-in: Lisa and Jarna, Shannon and Phoebe, Joe and Phil, Caitlin and Rick.

 Week 7 Thursday - Head to Head

-The contestants were taken to Sydney Olympic Park Sports Centre for this week's challenge.
+The contestants were taken to the State Sports Centre at Sydney Olympic Park for this week's challenge.
 Following on from the week's theme of pitting pairs of contestants against each other in a head-to-head battle, the challenge involved the head-to-head pairs competing in exercise activities.
 The four losers of the activity challenges would be denied access to the gym, equipment and trainers for the rest of the week until the weigh-in.
 As the holder of immunity, David did not have to compete.